Em11FW/FeaRS/FeaRS_app/README.md

 * the web service which can be set up to communicate between the plugin and knowledge base

-For convenient, we provide step-by-step instructions to run the project via Docker.
+We provide step-by-step instructions to run the project via Docker.

 ## How to setup and run Docker services